 Here is Peter Grimmett with three of his four children after they had just played two games of beach soccer at Spanish Banks on a wet weekend in August 2010.
 David, his second son (far left), had organized the Caffe Umbria team and seconded his Dad to play at the last minute when they were short.
 Abigail (centre right) still plays senior women’s soccer and Deborah (far right) no longer plays competitively to concentrate on her blossoming career as a pianist.
 Peter decided to skip the third game (he was shattered) which led to a lot of family banter.
 His children claimed he could no longer hack the pace.
 He counterclaimed that it was his soccer experience and positioning sense that had kept the team from losing.
 Peter lost the argument!

 Grimmett, P.P.
-(In press, 2017).
-Two groundbreaking ideas of William F. Pinar: Curriculum as complicated conversation and Study as the site of education.
+(2017).
+Two groundbreaking ideas of William F. Pinar: Curriculum as complicated conversation and study as the site of education.
 In M.A.
-Doll, (Ed.), Festschrift celebrating the 70th birthday of Professor William F. Pinar (pp. 67-75).
+Doll, (Ed.), The reconceptualization of curriculum studies: A Festschrift in honor of Professor William F. Pinar (pp. 67-75).
 New York, NY: Routledge.